 Alabama Butterfly Atlas

-ID Tip: Ventrally, large metallic silver spots and a wide submarginal band.
+ID Tip: Ventrally, large metallic silver spots and a wide pale submarginal band.

 Like all Greater Fritillaries, Great Spangleds are single brooded.
-Males emerge in early summer, usually several days before their female counterparts.
-When females emerge, mating occurs and the male life cycle runs its course.
-Females live on in a state of reproductive diapause; during July and August they are seldom seen and may aestivate (remain somewhat dormant) in nearby woodlands.
+Males emerge in late spring or early summer, well ahead of females.
+They patrol in search of females throughout the day.
+When females emerge, mating occurs, and most males complete their life cycle shortly after (although some linger through the summer).
+Females live on in a state of reproductive diapause; during July and August they are seldom seen as they hide in nearby woodlands.
 In late summer, females become more active and deposit eggs in the vicinity of violets.
 First instar caterpillars overwinter, waiting to eat until the following spring when violets flush with new growth.
+Caterpillars will eat leaves but prefer buds and flowers.
+They rest under violet leaves or in leaf litter when not eating.
+Late instars develop curious osmeteria-like organs.
+Located under the head, these bulbous glands emit an unpleasant odor to deter predation.
+Chrysalides are formed in leaf litter on the forest floor.

 Distribution and Abundance